RidhoRF/ClaMoRe-CNN/README.md

-# Crack_Detection
+# ClaMoRe-CNN
-concrete crack detection with CNN and implementation in android.
+ClaMoRe-CNN also known as Clasifikasi Mobile Retak Convolutional Neural Network is mobile concrete crack detection with CNN and implementation in android.